 - Action – At this point, a person is in the beginnings of change, and has likely seen the positive results of their action, having begun to take some positive steps (i.e. they’ve been sober for a month or have stopped hanging out with friends that encourage behaviors that revolve around drugs or alcohol), however, part of them may still feel the urge to use or question why they should continue.

 - Maintenance – A person has gained momentum and established patterns and good behaviors that they have maintained for some time.
-Relapse prevention needs to be on the forefront of their concerns.
+Relapse prevention needs to be at the forefront of their concerns.

 Motivational Interviewing, Building Receptiveness To Change

-At The Treehouse, we believe that each person holds the ability to change and overcome the ambivalence that may leave them detached from their treatment and without the success that they need and deserve.
+At Vertava Health of Texas, we believe that each person holds the ability to change and overcome the ambivalence that may leave them detached from their treatment and without the success that they need and deserve.

-The standout dynamic of MI is that it lets addiction staff administer an assessment and evaluation that touches on the same information that a traditional intake session does, but with a greater dynamic of connection and client-centered mindfulness that we rely so heavily on here at The Treehouse.
-Motivational interviewing is a comprehensive and collaborative partnership between you, the client, and those at The Treehouse who stand so steadfastly behind you.
+The standout dynamic of MI is that it lets addiction staff administer an assessment and evaluation that touches on the same information that a traditional intake session does, but with a greater dynamic of connection and client-centered mindfulness that we rely so heavily on here.
+Motivational interviewing is a comprehensive and collaborative partnership between you, the client, and those at Vertava Health of Texas who stand so steadfastly behind you.

 We do this in a way that allows our clients the sense of being seen, understood, and appreciated for who they are and where they are within their journey.
 MI relies heavily on empathy and removes the oftentimes sterile sense of detached observation and assessment that other means may portray.